juanrgon/air-proxy-timeout-reproduction/README.md

 ## Expected Behavior

-Air's proxy should wait for the application to be ready before timing out.
+On edit of the `server.go` file, Air's proxy should wait for the application to be ready before timing out.

 ## Actual Behavior